 -------------------------------------------------------------------------------------------------------------

+It was only a matter of a couple of months before Chequers was due to sail for the UK, after spending her whole life since 1945 in the Med, arriving at the end of hostilities.
 Naturally, fighting was still the main function of the ship apart from ‘Showing the Flag’, and with the former in mind we were continually training for it, but it was during this training that my resolve to become a Radar person took a greater hold - the other two branches being in a low ebb with me.

 Then the Torpedo and Anti-Submarine (TAS) section of the seaman branch, announced they were ready to fire a torpedo - an orange-nosed practice one - and as very few had ever seen a live firing (including those about to fire it) the proceedings took many long hours of preparation.
 Having checked the thing for the nth time, and after a number of last minute delays, the moment finally came!